ohueter/autokbisw/README.md

 If `autokbisw` still doesn't work even after rebooting, try re-adding the executable manually to System Preferences > Security & Privacy > Privacy > Input Monitoring (after removing existing entries).
 The path to add should be `/usr/local/bin/autokbisw` (Intel Macs) or `/opt/homebrew/opt/autokbisw/bin/autokbisw` (Apple M1 Macs).

+## How it works

+- Begin Typing with your first keyboard, such that it becomes the `active keyboard`.
+- Switch `Input source` to the appropriate one for your first keyboard.
+- Begin Typing with your second keyboard, such that it becomes the `active keyboard`.
+- Switch `Input source` to the appropriate one for your second keyboard.
+- If everything is working, you should notice that after the first keystroke on any of your two keyboards, the input source automatically switches to the appropriate one.

+NB: the input switch happens **after** the first keystroke, which means you won't have the appropriate input source at this time.

 ## Building from source

 Clone this repository, make sure you have XCode installed and run the following commands: